 2.6.
 Data processing

-To reflect the diffusion direction of Fe and P across the sediment-water interface and oxic-anoxic interface, the apparent fluxes at two depths were calculated in this study.
+To reflect the diffusion direction of Fe and P across the sediment-water interface and oxic-anoxic interface.
+To assess the effect of elevated sulfate in overlying water on internal P release under oxic condition across the SWI, the apparent fluxes at two depths were calculated in this study.
 Oxygen penetration depths in the sediment were measured as being less than 1cm (Fig.2.b).
-Therefore, this depth was used to divide sediment profiles into surface oxic sediment and deeper anoxic sediment.
+Therefore, this depth (-1 cm) was used to divide sediment profiles into surface oxic sediment and deeper anoxic sediment.

-The net fluxes of P and Fe at a specific depth were calculated using the following procedure:
+The net apparent fluxes of P and Fe at a specific depth were calculated from the DGT-labile P and labile Fe profiles using the following procedure:

 (i) :get the regression equation between the measured concentrations (C) of P or Fe(II) and the corresponding depth (x).

-So, the concentration gradients at the depth of i:and the mean concentration gradients from depth of m to depth of n:,
+So, the concentration gradients at the depth of i:and the mean concentration gradients from depth of m to depth of n:.
+Based on the depth-distributions of DGT-labile P and Fe, the concentration gradients were assessed separately at the depths from 0 to1 cm (overlying water),0 to -1 cm (surface oxic sediment), -1 to -10 cm (deep anoxic sediment)

-(ii) The net fluxes of P or Fe(II) at the SWI were calculated using equation (1)}
+(ii) Taking the main mechanisms that could influence the internal P release into consideration, the net apparent fluxes of P or Fe(II) at the SWI were calculated as the sum of fluxes from surface sediment to the SWI, and from bottom water to the SWI using equation (1) (Ding et al. 2015, Gao et al. 2016).

 (1)

 Where F0 is the apparent flux (mg m-2d-1) at the SWI.
 Fs and Fw represent the labile P or Fe fluxes from surface sediment to the SWI, and form bottom water to the SWI, respectively. and are the concentration gradients in surface sediment and overlying water, respectively. φ is the porosity in sediment.
-Dw is the bulk sedimentary diffusion coefficient in water calibrated by the actual temperature (Li and Gregory 1974).
+Dw is the diffusion coefficient in water (cm2 s-1) calibrated by the actual temperature (Li and Gregory 1974).
+The diffusion coefficient in sediment (Ds) (cm2 s-1) were calculated from the diffusion coefficient in water (Dw) and porosity (φ) in sediment (Ullman and Aller 1982).
 Ds is the bulk sedimentary diffusion coefficient (cm2 s-1) (Ullman and Aller 1982).
 Dw is the bulk sedimentary diffusion coefficient in water, and the porosity is φ (Han et al. 2015, Li and Gregory 1974) ; and are the concentration gradients in surface sediment and overlying water, respectively.

-(iii) Similarly, the net fluxes of P or Fe(II) at 1 cm below the SWI (-1 cm) were calculated using equation (2)
+(iii) Similarly, the net apparent fluxes of P or Fe(II) at 1 cm below the SWI (-1 cm) were calculated using equation (2)

 (2)

 Where F1 is the apparent flux at 1 cm below the SWI (-1 cm).
 Fs1 and Fs2 represent the labile P or Fe fluxes from surface sediment to -1 cm, and form deep sediment to -1 cm, respectively.
-Ds1, φ1,, Ds2, φ2, and were the mean values of sedimentary diffusion coefficients, porosity, and concentration gradient in surface sediment or deep sediment, respectively.
+F1 is the and apparent flux at 1 cm below the SWI (-1 cm), which is the sum of Fs1 and Fs2 Ds1, φ1,, Ds2, φ2, and were the mean values of sedimentary diffusion coefficients, porosity, and concentration gradient in surface sediment or deep sediment, respectively.